AshmanRoonz/WhatNow/README.md

 - **Now What (Input):** People share their voice daily through simple prompts.
 - **Here’s What (Output):** Collective results are instantly visible in real time, from local to global scales.

-The goal is to create a living feedback loop between people and society:
+The goal is to create a living feedback loop between people and society, one that governments can't ignore:
 **convergence (input) → emergence (output).**

 ---